SWKS

 What does Skyworks' Qorvo debt exchange mean?

-A debt exchange is a standard pre-merger maneuver in which the acquirer renegotiates or refinances existing debt to prepare for a combined balance sheet after closing.
-Skyworks moved to swap Qorvo debt ahead of the planned merger, per filings and reports.
-It signals active deal execution rather than a completed close.
+A debt exchange is a standard pre-merger step in which the acquirer renegotiates or refinances existing debt to prepare for a combined balance sheet at close.
+Skyworks moved to swap Qorvo debt ahead of the merger, per filings and reports.
+It signals active deal progress, not a completed transaction.

 What are Skyworks' recent earnings results?